CandaceHines/Home-Renovation-Project/README.md

 Milestone List:
 Week 1-3: Outline Project.
 Week 3-4: Add and retrieve data (Materials and Cost) to a json file or database.
-Week 5: Create specific item min, max, and average.
+Week 5: Create specific item minimum, maximum, and average.
 Week 6: Create total, min, max, and average cost.
 Week 7: Ensure data can be updated or deleted.
 Week 8: Complete project.